Sexual Harassment, Sexual Violence, Dating/Domestic Violence or Stalking

-Reporting of such conduct is encouraged so that the University can take appropriate steps to prevent the situation from creating an environment which is hostile to education.
+Reporting of such conduct is encouraged so that the university can take appropriate steps to prevent the situation from creating an environment which is hostile to education.

 Some examples of matters which are appropriate to report and file a Title IX complaint:

 - A complaint of sex discrimination or sexual / gender harassment carried out by university employees, other students, or third parties.
-This may include sexual violence, dating violence, domestic violence, staling or other forms of sexual harassment.
+This may include sexual violence, dating violence, domestic violence, stalking or other forms of sexual harassment.

 - A complaint of gender inequity in any program of the university, including athletics